GENERAL TERMS AND CONDITIONS FOR PUBLISHERS

 4. ALLOCATION OF REVENUE AND INVOICING

 4.1.
-The Service Fee is specified in the Special Terms and Conditions.
+The Service Fee is specified in Special Terms and Conditions.

 4.2.
 CC Learning reserves the right to change pricing and prices for Users according to Publisher’s offers, market needs.

 4.4.
 At the end of the chosen time period, CC Learning provides the Publisher with a specification which includes information on revenue from the Content, calculated according to the formula agreed on in Special Terms and Conditions.
-The Publisher is aware that information on readability of Publisher’s content is available on real-time basis through the Publisher’s account in the Platform.
+The Publisher is aware that information on sales of Publisher’s video courses is available on real-time basis through the Publisher’s account on the Platform.

 4.5.
 After receiving information specified in Clause 4.4, the Publisher will no later than in ten (10) working days issues an invoice corresponding the specification provided by CC Learning.
 CC Learning will issue a respective invoice for its services (Service Fee).
 Parties understand that invoicing related to activities of a Platform (intermediary between the Publisher and the Users) might be subject to specific national tax treatment, thus will coordinate and adjust the mutual invoicing accordingly.